maybebyte/anthesis/why-self-host.md

 # Why self-host/use FLOSS?

-People often don't understand why I choose to be my own provider when the payoff is, to them, about the same.
+People often don't understand why I choose to be my own provider and use libre software when the payoff is, to them, about the same.
+Or why I won't repair a Windows installation.

 Libre software has these benefits among others: